Member of the Month | Elizabeth Foundation

-Starting with just 5 deaf children, the charity has gone from strength to strength, now helping over 100 families every year through;
+Starting with just 5 deaf children, the charity has gone from strength to strength, now helping over 100 families every year.
+They do this through;

 - Baby, Toddler & pre-school education classes for deaf & hearing- impaired children, helping them to listen through hearing technologies and to learn to speak with confidence.

 Music therapy, supporting good listening skills, cognitive skills and brain development.